Your hero is not the most important character in your book. Your villain is.

 If you like dark humour, learning through examples and want to create the best villains you can, then you’ll love Sacha Black’s guide to crafting superbad villains.
 Read 13 Steps to Evil today and start creating kick-ass villains.

-I have read many ‘how to’ books before, but none of them talks quite like Sacha Black.
+I have read many ‘how to’ books before, but none of them talk quite like Sacha Black.
 She tells it straight from the hip in an inimitable and refreshing style of direction.

 This book is an in-depth and thorough expose of all things villain.
 Far more complex than you would first imagine.